sanyinchen/FunctionChain/README.md

 # FunctionChain
-A very short and capable sequential lib by kotlin.
+A very short and capable sequential function lib by kotlin.

 ### Foo:
 ```